videojs/videojs-contrib-hls/README.md

 Note that although these usage events are listed below, they may change at any time without a major version change.

+HLS usage events are triggered on the tech with the exception of the 3 hls-reload-error events, which are triggered on the player.

 #### Presence Stats

 Each of the following usage events are fired once per source if (and when) detected: